arkig/spark-ec2/image-build/README.md

 image-variables.sh
 ```

-You may also need to alter `spark-packer-template.json`, for example to change the region.
+You may also need to alter `spark-packer-template.json`, for example to change the region and the base AMI used.

 Then call this script (you can call this script from any working directory and it will work):